pangenome/chm13-grch38-liftover/README.md

 We use `wfmash` to generate the alignment, and `paf2chain` to convert it to a chain file.

-No filtering is done, and so the simulated regions of GRCh38 are likely to match CHM13 in unusual ways.

 We used `wfmash` version `a36ab5f`, with the specific guix build `/gnu/store/6h8zlg7kbiidsmin62bbg372in2l3wkb-wfmash-0.7.0+a36ab5f-24/bin/wfmash`.

 ## using 5kb segments and 95% identity (wfmash defaults)